 Emerging Threats: AI and Deepfake Technology

-Technology can be a double-edged sword.
+Technology is a double-edged sword.

 AI-Driven Cyber Attacks